-Kensington & Chelsea no longer comes last out of all inner London boroughs, but at 10th place it is still far behind other central London authorities.
-If it is to avoid being behind the curve in relation to other Inner London boroughs, and if it is serious about acting on climate change, air pollution and the health and safety of its residents, then it must introduce transformative schemes such as LTNs and protected cycle lanes urgently, and stand firm as other boroughs have done in the face of opposition.
+Though at 9th place overall, it is still far behind other central London authorities and the gap is increasing.
+If it is serious about acting on climate change, air pollution and the health and safety of its residents, it must introduce transformative schemes such as LTNs, School Streets and protected cycle lanes urgently.

 Scorecard (factored score) chart explained